 Svend Lindenberg is founder and head of the Copenhagen Fertility Center.
 Copenhagen Fertility Center is Scandinavia largest Fertility Clinic and now a member of Eugin group.

 He has also been involved in reproductive biology research and treatment since 1980.
 Pioneer in IVF and involved in the first IVF conception in Denmark.
 Besides his clinical carrier, he has been responsible for a reproductive biology lab. at the University of Copenhagen since 1981 now Copenhagen Fertility Center.

-Also, he published more than 150 papers in international journals and given numerous oral presentations.
+Also, he published more than dozens of papers in international journals and given numerous oral presentations.

 Nicholas Macklon is Medical Director at the London Women’s Clinic and Professor of Obstetrics and Gynaecology at the University of Copenhagen.

 He supervised 17 PhDs to completion and was part of the Research Area Lead in Southampton NIHR Biomedical research centre.